tomtomau/typed-delegates/README.md

 Pros:

 * No magic strings, only a single definition
-* Type safety for the interface of the detail object in both the dispatching and subscribing locations
+* Type safety for the interface of the detail object in both the dispatching and subscribing callers

 Cons: